 Booklets are easy enough to make with some cardstock, copy paper, and a long stapler.
 However, we found that nowhere in our entire rural County carried the right colors and sizes of cardstock that we needed for booklets.
 So we ended up buying cardstock in bulk online and now I have stacks to make YOU blank booklets as well.

 If you can’t find materials for the blank booklets locally, we can help with material making supplies.

 Each presentation also has some physical work for the child to do to help meditate on the Word of God.

 Often these involve figures or manipulatives (to use the educational term) that help bring the story, parable, or part of the Mass to life for children.

 In our first year opening the atrium, I created a calendar of materials to make for each week.
 It did not mean every child was ready for that presentation, but it gave me a schedule to make materials throughout the year, so I didn’t feel pressured to have everything done before kids walked in the door.

 Even in year 3, I keep up this practice of an annual calendar to check on one or two sets of materials each week.
 In other words, it’s NOT a “lesson plan” of what I will present to every child that week.
 Instead, it is a plan to weed the beds of my atrium garden.

 In our first year, bought some unfinished wooden materials from Atrium Woodworks.
 Little did I know, within 3 years Mike Kwitowski would retire and I would be buying his inventory and building plans to continue offering these high quality products for other catechists!

 My ministry is to spread the joy of God’s call to greater love.
-My business with Mustard Seed Training is making and selling unfinished materials for fellow catechists to complete.
+One way we do this at Mustard Seed Training is making and selling unfinished materials for fellow catechists to complete.
 I would love to help you get started, too!